SurajRaturi/Rock---Scissor--Paper-game/README.md

 # <b>Rule of the game</b>
+# Game will run 5 times at a time , each win 1 point .
+# if your point more than program then you will win

 # 1. You have three choices Rock , Paper and Scissors .
 # 2. Press 1 for  Rock which  beats scissor.
 # 3. Press 2 for Paper which  beats Rock .